yendico-oss/posht/README.md

 It's also possible to list all the collections or all the requests:

 - Get all collections: `Get-ApiCollection`
-- Get all requests: `Get-ApiRequests`
+- Get all requests: `Get-ApiRequest`

 When a request is found which we would like to run again we can use the pipe (`|`) operator: